UHMC/module-4-supplemental/README.md

 | Variants | There are other Parity-compatible software that works on top of it, which may be covered in another lab. |

 ## Assignment Instructions
-1. Parity should be downloaded from [Parity.](Parity) Make sure to download the beta version of Parity (v2.5.0+) as it allows the creation of a full node for testnetworks like Rinkeby.
+1. [Download Parity from here.][Parity] Make sure to download the beta version of Parity (v2.5.0+) as it allows the creation of a full node for test networks like Rinkeby.

 ![Beta](beta.PNG)